BrandonAPacheco/ProbabilityAndAppliedStats/README.md

 The histogram from the beginning of the semester as well as the binomial & geometric class activity from Feb.
 23, are available in the ExcelFolder

 Formula sheet for the first half of the semester is in the Formula directory and its available in word, and pdf format.

+The essay for project 1 is in the ProjectEssay folder available in pdf format.